 Currently streaming on the Smithsonian Channel and Paramount Plus, MLK: The Assassination Tapes will revisit the tumultuous events surrounding one of the most shocking assassinations in American history.
 The documentary features rediscovered footage that has been chronologically reassembled as the voices of the era tell the tale of what took place.

 Moments after Dr. Martin Luther King Jr. was assassinated outside a Memphis hotel room on April 4, 1968, presidential candidate Robert Kennedy, was strongly advised against appearing before a crowd in Indianapolis.
 It was there that Kennedy delivered a speech to not only confirm the horrific news but bring a sense of peace to the inner-city in the wake of tragedy.
 This documentary available on MagellanTV captures an extraordinary and often-misunderstood moment in American history.

-Currently streaming on Amazon Prime Video, MLK/FBI is centered on newly declassified files of the assassination of Martin Luther King Jr. This documentary provides a deeper insight into the harassment by the government that Dr. King experienced in the final years of his life.
+Currently streaming on Prime Video, MLK/FBI is centered on newly declassified files of the assassination of Martin Luther King Jr. This documentary provides a deeper insight into the harassment by the government that Dr. King experienced in the final years of his life.
 It also takes a look at J. Edgar Hoover’s several attempts to not only cause disruption but to put a stop to King’s civil rights initiatives.
 Interviews from former FBI officials, King’s close circle and different scholars, the film suggests conflicting opinions about the FBI.